codeforanchorage/shelter-caller-back-end/README.md

 # Shelter Called API
 This codebase provides two basic functions:
 1. Supports api calls from Twilio in response to events from Twilio Studio and saves data
-2. Support a front-end dashboard to display datat and admin features to edit shelter metadata
+2. Support a front-end dashboard to display data and admin features

 Twilio logic that repsonds to users is primarily handled through a Twilio studio "flow" (https://www.twilio.com/studio).
 Twilio flows can be imported and exported as JSON.
 The current flow JSON file is part of this repo at `/twilio_studio/studio.flow.json`

-The front-end is a seperate app written in Vue that hits this api.
+The front-end is a seperate app written with Vue that hits this api.

 ## Install
 Clone repo